ElinVoss/omnimeta-saga-universe/02_Character_Dossiers/INNOCENT_FRAME/Dossier_Jhace_Torrins_Innocent.md

 **Bram's death (N3)**: Mentor figure dies from poisoning Jhace couldn't prevent.
 Triggers guilt spiral and Hollowing crisis in N4.

 **Tiffani's death (N5)**: Maximum grief.
-Fathombreak is not intentional—it is involuntary apocalypse triggered by loss of the only person he allowed himself to need.
+Steal Breaks Open is not intentional—it is involuntary apocalypse triggered by loss of the only person he allowed himself to need.

 ---